 Configure the Installation¶

-Make sure you have the following information and files before continuing:
+Make sure you have the following information and files ready before continuing:

-- Connection information for the SMTP relay that handles OSSEC alerts.
-For more information, see the OSSEC Alerts Guide.
+- connection information for the SMTP relay that handles OSSEC alerts (see the OSSEC Alerts Guide)

-- The first username of a journalist who will be using SecureDrop (you can add more later)
+- the username of a journalist who will be using SecureDrop (you can add more later)

-You will have to copy the following required files to
+Before proceeding, you will need to copy the following files to

-- Admin GPG public key file (for encrypting OSSEC alerts)
+- the admin’s GPG public key file (for encrypting OSSEC alerts)

 The SecureDrop Submission Key should be located on your Transfer Device from earlier.
-It will depend on the location where the USB stick is mounted, but for example, if you are already at the root of the SecureDrop repository, you can just run:
+Its exact path will depend on the location where the USB stick is mounted.
+From the root of the SecureDrop repository, run:

 cp /media/[USB folder]/SecureDrop.asc install_files/ansible-base

-Or you may use the copy and paste capabilities of the file manager.
-Repeat this step for the Admin GPG key and custom header image.
+also use the copy and paste capabilities of the file manager.)

-error messages if any problems were detected.
-The answers you provided will be
+error messages if any problems are detected.
+The answers will be

 written to the file